What is Multifactor Authentication?

 If you have a smartphone, the easiest way to use MFA is with the Okta Verify app that you can download from the Apple or Android store.
 If you don’t have a smartphone or prefer not to download an app, you can configure MFA to send you a text message, or you can configure it to call your cell phone or even your office phone.
 And, you can set up multiple verification devices.
 In fact, for employees we recommend that you enroll Voice Call using your office phone – that way if you forget your cell phone you can still login while in the office.
 See the Set Up links to get started.
 However, we do not recommend solely relying on Voice Call with your office phone, since if that is your only form of MFA, you would not be able to login if you are not at your desk.

-If you do not have a cell phone, or are unwilling to use your cell phone for your multifactor device, we have USB security keys available, which look like small flash drives.
+If a cell phone is not an option for your multifactor device and using your desk phone isn't possible because you work from multiple locations, we have USB security keys available, which looks like small flash drives.
 These will require a small one-time fee charged to your department (and your financial manager's approval).
 If you are interested in this option, please contact the IT Help Desk and we will get you more information.
 Please visit this page for more information on the USB security keys.

 We are rolling out MFA in waves, and will contact you when your department will be enrolled, however, if you would like to enroll in MFA right away, you can request to be enrolled at https://www.usi.edu/it/mfa-enroll